-The Company recorded a net charge of \$159 million, a net gain of \$8 million, and a net charge of \$53 million in equity income (loss) - net during theyears ended December 31, 2013, 2012 and 2011, respectively.
+The Company recorded net charges of \$18 million and \$159 million and a net gain of \$8 million in equity income (loss) - net during theyears ended December 31, 2014, 2013 and 2012, respectively.
 These amounts primarily represent the Company's proportionate share of unusual or infrequent items recorded by certain of our equity method investees.